 "The 1821 Appeal is the cornerstone of our new global access and inclusion strategy.
 This strategy is driving our approach to widening participation in the broadest ways possible.
 Our aspiration is to shape Heriot-Watt to be a place where everyone is empowered to thrive, especially since the impact of the Covid-19 pandemic has been felt hardest by those from more vulnerable backgrounds.

 "As a part of the Appeal, a doctoral scholarship will also be established to study the impacts of our access and inclusion initiatives over the coming years.

-"The 1821 Appeal reframes our future.
-It facilitates the expansion of targeted scholarships, and essential advocacy and support for under-represented students.
-Your support will deliver life-changing impact for so many under-represented and disadvantaged students that we work with every day, and for many more in the future."
+"The 1821 Appeal reframed our future.
+It is facilitating the expansion of targeted scholarships, and essential advocacy and support for under-represented students.
+Our donors' support will deliver life-changing impact for so many under-represented and disadvantaged students that we work with every day, and for many more in the future."

 The 1821 Appeal Board

 Both Professor Williams and Lord Vallance are members of the 1821 Appeal board.
 The board is made up of a small group of diverse people that lead the 1821 Appeal to widen access to education across the world.
 The board has provided support and guidance on our projects, whilst ensuring they align with the University's widening access policy and its mission to becoming truly global.

 As the appeal draws to a close, a smaller Appeal Funding Group will oversee the transition into the continuation and delivery phase.

 - The Lord Vallance of Tummel, Chair of the Appeal Board

 - Professor Ammar Kaka

 - Emily Lucy King